 By Nick Young

-I’ve written several articles providing tips for international relocation and moving, and as someone born and raised in Silicon Valley I can offer you an overview of the area and some helpful advice on how to get settled in quickly and happily.
+I’ve written several articles providing tips for international relocation and moving, and as someone born and raised in Silicon Valley, I can offer you an overview of the area and some helpful advice on how to get settled in quickly and happily.

 Where should I move to in Silicon Valley or the Bay Area?

 Each of the areas described above is a collection of cities or towns, including big cities such as Oakland with a population of 425,000 and San Jose with over 1 million people, all the way down to the tiny town of Colma with only 1500 people.
-What you’ll find mostly are towns with a population between 30,000 people and 100,000 people.
+What you’ll find most are towns with a population between 30,000 people and 100,000 people.

 How much does it cost to buy or rent a house in the Bay Area?